The-Marcy-Lab-School/Express-Simple-ToDo-List/README.md

   * Core app logic must be encapsulated using classes.
   * Your project files should be organized into folders according to their purpose.
   * For recurring parts of your UI (HTML), you should use EJS partials (`include`).
+  * Have basic styling (feel free to reference a CSS library CDN).
   * Generally, code should be clean and well-organize.
 (ESLint is highly encourage.)
   * **The data does not need to persists**.
 If you restart the server, the To-Do list will be cleared out.